PhilippMDoerner/nimstoryfont-gui/README.md

 12. Quotes

 # Storybook and Architecture

 This re-built frontend includes a storybook for individual components.
 It now follows atomic-design principles as well as the smart-dumb component architecture.
 All pages are represented via templates, made up of organisms, molecules and atoms.
 All of them are representational "dumb" components.

 Pages are what connect the Templates to the backend, namely an NgRx store.

 [The storybook can be accessed here](https://philippmdoerner.github.io/nimstoryfont-gui/)

 # Supported Browsers

 This project explicitly supports Chromium based Browsers as well as Firefox.
 It explicitly does not support Safari, due to the resources this would cost to account for.
 It likely still works, but I can not troubleshoot for it.

+# Dependencies

+- Angular
+- @asymmetrik/ngx-leaflet - The leaflet map
+- @ng-bootstrap/ng-bootstrap - For Components: Sidebar, Infocircle, Accordion, ImageCarousel, Toast/ToastOverlay
+- @ngrx - SignalStore
+- @ngx-formly - Generating Forms in bootstrap-style
+- @popperjs - Dependency for ng-bootstrap
+- @tinymce - Texteditor
+- animate.css - BackgroundImage-Animation - TODO: Refactor this out
+- leaflet - For map... maybe dependncy of ngx-leaflet, maybe it can be used on its own
+- bootstrap - Visuals, utility classes and components
+- plyr - Audioplayer